Funekyo/Ujiki/Documents/Basics of Zen Buddhism.md

 ---

-At its core, *Buddhism* can be seen as a response to the longing for freedom, rooted in the insights of an Indian ascetic, filtered through centuries of institutional repackaging.
+At its core, *Buddhism* can be seen as a response to the longing for freedom, rooted in the insights of an Indian ascetic, filtered through milleniums of institutional repackaging.

 Yet, despite all this confusion, there exists a great spirit of inquiry and culture of debate within Buddhist communities; and the literature of Buddhism remains a remarkable—if at times self-contradictory and cryptic—resource for studying behavioral ethics and epistemic deconstruction.